County Durham: Emergency services

 The North East Ambulance Service NHS Trust cover North East England and are responsible for providing ambulance services for the NHS.
 Northumbria Ambulance Service and County Durham Ambulance Service (following historic county borders) merged on 1 April 1999 to become the North East service.
 In 2005 the area was adapted to the modern North East England regional extent.

 Air ambulance services are provided by the Great North Air Ambulance.
-The charity operates three bases, including one in Eaglecliffe.
+The charity operates three bases, including one in Eaglescliffe.

 Teesdale and Weardale Search and Mountain Rescue Team, are based at Sniperly Farm in Durham City and respond to search and rescue incidents in the county.

 Demography

 Population

 The Office for National Statistics estimated in 2016 that the Durham County Council area had a population of 522,100, the Borough of Darlington a population of 105,600, the Borough of Hartlepool a population of 92,800, and the part of the Borough of Stockton-on-Tees in County Durham (the other part being in North Yorkshire) a population of 137,300.
 This gives the total estimated population of the ceremonial county at 857,800.